apbendi/use-dai/README.md

 * [Coingate](https://coingate.com) - Accept payment in Dai and 50 other crypto currencies.
 * [Dai Card](https://daicard.io/) - Instant, off-chain, peer to peer, Dai transactions using browser-based UI.
 * [Living Room of Satoshi](https://www.livingroomofsatoshi.com/) - Pay with confidence at Australia's largest crypto payments gateway.=
+* [Request](https://app.request.network) - Create cryptocurrency invoices and request payments in Dai, ETH and other ERC20 tokens.
 * [Wirex](https://wirexapp.com/card/) - Fund a Wirex debit card with Dai and spend anywhere Visa is accepted.